FishNet: Inspiring action for sustainable fisheries

-FishNet is an online community for everyone interested in sustainable fisheries.
-Working together we aim to inspire action and create fisheries that work for today as well as the future.
+The FishNet online platform and Fish Night meetings offer two ways for people interested in sustainable fisheries to connect and inspire positive action for fisheries that work for today as well as the future.

 Fisheries – what needs to change?